typicaleoxx/Hotel-Management-System/README.md

 ## How to Use
 1. Clone or download the repository containing the Hotel Management System project files.
 2. Set up a Python virtual environment for the project (optional but recommended).
-3. Install Django and other dependencies listed in the project's requirements.
+3. Install Django and other dependencies listed in the project's requirements.("pip install -r requirements.txt ")
 4. Configure the Django settings according to your environment, including database settings and secret key.
-5. Run database migrations to create the necessary tables in the database.
+5. Run database migrations to create the necessary tables in the database.(python manage.py makemigrations python manage.py migrate
+)
-6. Start the Django development server.
+6. Run the Django development server. ("python manage.py runserver")
 7. Access different functionalities of the Hotel Management System through the provided APIs.
 8. Customize and extend the project as needed for your specific hotel management requirements.